-A special simulator (above) allowed visitors to experience the future of Nissan Intelligent Mobility.
+A special simulator (below) allowed visitors to experience the future of Nissan Intelligent Mobility.
 Nissan says the new all-electric IMx offers fully autonomous operation and a driving range of more than 600 km thanks to new high-capacity batteries with increased storage density.

 IMx rides on Nissan’s new EV platform employing a pair of high-output electric motors at the front and rear for all-wheel drive.
 Combined output is quoted at 320 kW and an impressive 700 Nm of torque.

 Following the press conference, we took a closer look at Nissan’s new IMx concept vehicle in our above video.

 Among its potential abilities, Nissan says IMx could transport its owner to an airport, then park itself in a place where the vehicle can connect to a local power grid and act as a “virtual power plant” by returning electricity to the grid.
 When the owner returns, IMx could pick them up at the terminal and then drive home.

 The futuristic cabin is designed to promote the concept of space found inside a traditional Japanese house.
 A wood grain-pattern display below the instrument panel provides a sense of the outdoors, similar to a shoji paper screen.